System overview

 AcornOps uses separate credentials for separate trust boundaries:

-Run-scoped JWTs include workspace, cluster, session, run, allowed provider, allowed model, allowed tool, and output-budget claims.
+Run-scoped JWTs include workspace, target, session, run, allowed provider, allowed model, allowed tool, and output-budget claims.
+Kubernetes clusters and virtual machines use the same target scope model.
 The LLM gateway rejects requests whose body scope does not match the token scope.

 Workspace and role model